Equivariant formality of isotropic torus actions: Circular isotropy

-\begin{restatable}{proposition}{hsurjecttorus} Let $G$ be a compact, connected Lie group and $S$ a \toral subgroup.
-The inclusion $S \longinc G$ is trivial in cohomology if and only if $S$ is contained in the commutator subgroup $K$. \end{restatable}

-\begin{proof} Note that being contained in the commutator subgroup is invariant under taking covers, and recall from \Cref{sec:simplyconnected} that the rank of $H^1(G) \longto H^1(S)$ is as well, so we may assume $G = A \x K$ with $A$ a torus and $K$ simply-connected.
-Note that $S \leq K$ just when the composition $S \to G \to A$ is trivial.
+\begin{corollary} A toral subgroup $S$ is reflected in a compact, connected Lie group $G$ if and only if some element of the Weyl group $W$ of $G$ acts as $s \longmapsto s\-$ on $S$. \end{corollary}

+From \Cref{reflcover}, we may replace $G$ with the product $A \x G'$ of a torus $A$ and a simply-connected Lie group $G'$, but $A$ is irrelevant:

+\begin{restatable}{proposition}{Atrivial} A toral subgroup $S$ is reflected in a compact, connected Lie group $G$ if and only if it lies in and is reflected in the commutator subgroup $G'$. \end{restatable} \bpf Since the conjugation action of $A$ is trivial, circles reflected by $G$ are already reflected by $G'$.
+From Propositions \ref{theorem:Hsurjecttorus} and \ref{theorem:main}, we know any reflected $S$ in $G$ is contained in $G'$. \epf